 Gleason's articles and expert comments have appeared in The Wall Street Journal, Detroit News, Washington Times, and National Review, among thousands of other national, state, and local newspapers, wire services, and Internet sites.

 A seasoned business leader, investor, political strategist, and grassroots activist, Gleason is also a graduate of the University of Florida with a B.A. degree in Political Science.

-Cortez’s articles and analysis have appeared in the Washington Examiner, Huffington Post, Mises Institute, Foundation for Economic Education, and more, as well as appearing on podcasts and national radio shows.
-He is also the author of the Sound Money Index, the first index of its kind, ranking all 50 states using twelve indicators to determine which states offer the most pro-sound money environment in the country.
+His articles and analysis have appeared in Reuters, Business Insider, Huffington Post, Newsweek, Washington Examiner, and more.
+He is also the lead author of the Sound Money Index, an annual report that ranks all 50 states to determine which states offer the most pro-sound money environment in the country.

 When he's not promoting sound money, Jp enjoys backpacking, live music, and Mets baseball.
 He lives in Charlotte, NC, with his dog, Jackson.